VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 Let's add similar lines in the *controls* section in *inlist_extra*.
-Can you figure out how we need to modify them to tell MESA that we also want a overshooting region on top of the helium-burning core?
+Can you figure out how we need to modify them to tell MESA that we also want an overshooting region on top of the helium-burning core?

 {{< details title="Show hint 1" closed="true" >}}